-In case that the B2BUA just provided answer information, the picking-up UA may receive a re-INVITE request with SDP offer information (from the Wanted UA) immediately afterwards.
-In this case the picking-up UA SHALL send the SDP answer information in the 200 OK response and act according to RFC 3261 or RFC 3311 respectively.
+In case that the B2BUA just provided a SDP answer information, the picking-up UA may receive a re-INVITE request with SDP offer information (from the Wanted UA) immediately afterwards.
+In this case the picking-up UA SHALL send the SDP answer information in the 200 OK response and act according to RFC 3261.